LennartBusekrus/LennartBusekrus/README.md

-- 👋 Hi, I’m @LennartBusekrus
+- 👋 Hi, I’m Lennart aka @hijgo
 - 💞️ I’m looking to collaborate on all forms of opensource projects.
 Preferable in using GOLANG, TS/JS or Dart.
-- 📫 You can reach me via mail: public@ljb-dev.tech or on Twitter @BusekrusL
+- 📫 You can reach me via mail: public@ljb-dev.tech

 <!---
 LennartBusekrus/LennartBusekrus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.